michael-s-downs/thethingineed/readme.md

 * <b>operation</b> (required): Operation to perform.
 It must always have the value "indexing".
 * <b>indexation_conf</b>:
   * <b>vector_storage_conf</b>:
     * <b>index</b> (required): Name of the index where documents will be stored.
 If it is the first time it is used, an index with this name is created in the corresponding database; otherwise, it is used to expand the existing index with more documents.
 No capital letters or symbols are allowed except underscore ([a-z0-9_]).
-    * <b>documents_metadata (<i>Warning!</i>):</b> (required): Content of the documents.
-The expected format is a JSON with each document name as key and another JSON as value with the key 'content_binary' and the document serialized in base64 as value.
-This value can be plain text or file binary but the extension must be consistent. <b>Only one document can be indexed per call</b>.
+    * <b>metadata_primary_keys</b> (optional): This parameter is to specify whether the metadata provided in the value (list or string) will be used in the vector storage id generation or not.
+In brief to allow different metadata for same chunks.
   * <b>chunking_method</b>
     * <b>window_length</b> (optional): Integer value to specify the window length for text chunking purposes, 300 by default.
     * <b>window_overlap</b> (optional): Integer value to specify the window overlapping for text chunking purposes, 10 by default.
     * <b>method</b> (optional): Type of chunking technique (<i>surrounding_context_window</i>, <i>recursive</i> or <i>simple</i> (by default)) that will be used to split normal chunks into smaller chunks to improve the retrieval process.
 Each chunking method has different parameters associated.
-    * <b>sub_window_length (<i>recursive method parameter</i>)</b> (required method) Integer value to specify the window length for the sub-chunks.
+    * <b>sub_window_length (<i>recursive method parameter</i>)</b> (required for method) Integer value to specify the window length for the sub-chunks.
     * <b>sub_window_overlap (<i>recursive method parameter</i>)</b> (required for method): Integer value to specify the window overlap for the sub-chunks.
     * <b>windows (<i>surrounding context window method parameter</i>)</b> (required for method): Number of the windows that will be taken in this method